madkins23/go-utils/README.md

 Path utilities.

+* `path.FixHomePath()` looks for a home directory string and replaces it with the absolute path to the home directory.
+  Works on linux and should work on Mac and Windows but untested by author.
 * `path.HomePath()` prepends a relative file path with the user's home directory.
   Works on linux and should work on Mac and Windows but untested by author.
+  _This function has been deprecated in favor of `path.FixHomePath()`._

 ## 'server'